mrsmyl/UltimateFailPack/Overachiever/readme.txt

 ==========

 The change log lists changes of particular note to users, not every change made.

+v0.71
+- Updated for WoW patch 5.2.
+- Tabs module: Corrected a taint issue that could occur when achievements were added to a Watch list from another tab.
+- Suggestions Tab: Added suggestions for Throne of Thunder, Isle of Thunder, and a missing one for Vale of Eternal Blossoms ("Eternally in the Vale").

 v0.70
 - Updated for WoW patch 5.1.